The new Kunstpalast

 Across 49 rooms, the chronological tour of the collection encompasses everything from medieval art and the collection’s nineteenth-century highlights through to contemporary art.

-You will be able to rediscover the Kunstpalast’s glass collection from spring 2024.
+You will be able to rediscover the Kunstpalast’s glass collection from autumn 2024.

 Members of the Friends of the Kunstpalast receive free admission and the opportunity to take part in a varied programme.